python-botogram/botogram/README.md

     $ git clone https://github.com/pietroalbini/botogram.git
     $ cd botogram
+    $ make
-    $ pip install .
+    $ make install

-On some Linux systems you might need to wrap the ``pip install`` command with ``sudo``, if you don't have root privileges.
+On some Linux systems you might need to wrap the ``make install`` command with ``sudo``, if you don't have root privileges.

 [1]: https://core.telegram.org/bots